ndombrowski/ndombrowski/README.md

 I am [Nina Dombrowski](https://ndombrowski.github.io), I am a bioinformatician at the Institute for Biodiversity and Ecosystem Dynamics (IBED) at the University of Amsterdam.
 I am involved in diverse projects that use computational approaches, such as metagenomics and phylogenomics, to understand the role of micro- and macro-organisms.
 This includes analysing data myself but also involves teaching students how to apply computational approaches on their own data.

 I'm a self-taught R and Python programmer and an open-access enthusiast.
 On my page, you'll find multiple courses that I have taught during my postdoc years.
-Feel free to browse them on my GitHub page (the link can be found in the README if the link doesn't go directly to the HTML page).
+Feel free to browse them on my [Website](https://ndombrowski.github.io/).
 Please note that these courses are often works in progress, and I update them whenever I have the opportunity to teach.

 Here are some general programming tutorials I have created that you might find useful: